-- identify the different types of construction plant and equipment and compare their attributes
+- identify different types of plant and equipment and compare their attributes

-- evaluate the suitability of different types of plant and equipment for specific construction processes
+- evaluate the suitability of different types of plant for similar processes and different scenarios

-- analyse the time and cost implications for different types of plant and equipment.
+- analyse the time and cost implications for different types of plant.

 - Plant Issues